couchbase/couchbase-lite-swift-ee/README.md

 Repository for hosting Swift package for Couchbase Lite Swift Enterprise Edition

-## 1. Add CouchbaseLiteSwift to Swift Package
+## Case 1.
+Including Couchbase Lite to an existing swift package
 Adding CouchbaseLiteSwift dependency to your Parent swift package.

 1. Add the CouchbaseLiteSwift package as dependency: